 1. Speak to other living things.
 Let's face it: zombies don't relate well to the still living.
 And they'll do anything to avoid talking to them.
-In a zombie's universe, inanimate objects are much safer sources of their attention (unless they haven't chewed on an arm or a leg for four hours or more).
+In a zombie's universe, inanimate objects are much safer sources of their attention while they're speaking (unless they haven't chewed on an arm or a leg for four hours or more).
 Manuscripts, note cards, PowerPoint screens, their shoes, the ceiling, and even the back wall are popular destinations for a zombie's gaze.
-So avoid the Undead Stare and look at your listeners, making a connection as you discuss the things you share an interest in.
+So avoid the Undead Stare and look at your listeners with strong eye contact, making a connection as you discuss the things you share an interest in.
 Your talk will come to life!
 (If it wasn't there already.)

 2. Reanimate your voice.
 If your voice sounds like it barely made it back from the grave, it's time to consider some speech improvement.
 A lively and engaging voice depends upon five key tools: 1) energy and emphasis, 2) pitch inflection, 3) varied pace or rate, 4) pauses and silence, and 5) vocal quality.
 Dynamic speakers use all five of these tools; zombies, vampires, and other varieties of the-no-longer-living simply don't.
 Try engaging a werewolf in lively Q & A following his or her presentation and you'll immediately see what I mean.
 For more, here are the 5 essential speaking techniques for leadership.

 3. Shock your heart back to life.
 You may not realize this during a heart-stopping scene of zombies chasing your movie hero, but your heart doesn't actually stop.
 A zombie's heart, however, has.
 Which means they are absolutely lousy at using emotion to move an audience.
-Persuasive speaking, however, and even informative speaking needs an emotional component.
+Not only persuasive speaking, but informative speaking and every other type contains an emotional component.
 You have to reach your audience's hearts and minds.
 So it's helpful to ask yourself if there's an emotional element to the speaking situation.
 And consciously use emotional language to engender the response you're looking for.
 Believe me, if your audience doesn't see something beating in your chest, they may start chasing you through the streets.

 5. Talk.
 Don't.
 Grunt.
 You know what this sounds like: the speaker peppers his or her speech with "uh," "um," "you know," and "uuuuuuh . . . need blood!"
 These are called vocalized pauses or vocal fillers.
 Zombies make these sounds because their mouths are filled with dirt, worms, and sometimes chipped teeth if they've chewed their way through a tombstone.
 But you're probably not in that situation when you speak, right?
 If you find yourself using vocal fillers too frequently, practice with a tape recorder or smartphone.
 Don't videotape yourself because you'll be seduced by the visual.
 If all you have to pay attention to is your voice, you'll gradually improve in eliminating these utterances which are nothing but, well, dead air.